About RSV

 RSV is associated with increased morbidity amongst preterm infants and babies born with chronic health conditions such as respiratory and/or cardiac complications.[8]

-RSV in Adults
+RSV In Adults

 RSV symptoms in adults and older healthy children are generally mild and mimic the common cold.